What our program is all about...

 - Should be available Saturday

-- Candidates must be available to participate in First Saturday programming during the months of January-May 2017.
+- Candidates must be available to participate in First Saturday programming during the months of May/June-August/September 2017.

 - Farm workday once per month over the course of the internship highly encouraged.